i40-Tools/AML2RDF/README.md

 This software can be compiled using Eclipse.
 Import the project and run as Java Application.
 Supports Windows/Linux.

-Executable binary available at: [Binary] (https://drive.google.com/file/d/0B7FScfr1FLRDMF9JbHJEeXl3VUk/view?usp=sharing)
+Executable Windows binary available at: [Binary] (https://drive.google.com/file/d/0B7FScfr1FLRDMF9JbHJEeXl3VUk/view?usp=sharing)

 ## Documentation